Green building: Waste reduction

 Green architecture also seeks to reduce waste of energy, water and materials used during construction.
-For example, in California nearly 60% of the state's waste comes from commercial buildings During the construction phase, one goal should be to reduce the amount of material going to landfills.
+For example, in California nearly 60% of the state's waste comes from commercial buildings.
+During the construction phase, one goal should be to reduce the amount of material going to landfills.
 Well-designed buildings also help reduce the amount of waste generated by the occupants as well, by providing on-site solutions such as compost bins to reduce matter going to landfills.

 To reduce the amount of wood that goes to landfill, Neutral Alliance (a coalition of government, NGOs and the forest industry) created the website dontwastewood.com.
 The site includes a variety of resources for regulators, municipalities, developers, contractors, owner/operators and individuals/homeowners looking for information on wood recycling.

 When buildings reach the end of their useful life, they are typically demolished and hauled to landfills.
 Deconstruction is a method of harvesting what is commonly considered "waste" and reclaiming it into useful building material.
 Extending the useful life of a structure also reduces waste – building materials such as wood that are light and easy to work with make renovations easier.

 To reduce the impact on wells or water treatment plants, several options exist.
 "Greywater", wastewater from sources such as dishwashing or washing machines, can be used for subsurface irrigation, or if treated, for non-potable purposes, e.g., to flush toilets and wash cars.
 Rainwater collectors are used for similar purposes.

 Centralized wastewater treatment systems can be costly and use a lot of energy.
 An alternative to this process is converting waste and wastewater into fertilizer, which avoids these costs and shows other benefits.
 By collecting human waste at the source and running it to a semi-centralized biogas plant with other biological waste, liquid fertilizer can be produced.
 This concept was demonstrated by a settlement in Lübeck Germany in the late 1990s.
 Practices like these provide soil with organic nutrients and create carbon sinks that remove carbon dioxide from the atmosphere, offsetting greenhouse gas emission.
 Producing artificial fertilizer is also more costly in energy than this process.

-Reduce impact onto electricity network
+Reduce impact on the electricity network

 Electricity networks are built based on peak demand (another name is peak load).
 Peak demand is measured in the units of watts (W).
 It shows how fast electrical energy is consumed.
 Residential electricity is often charged on electrical energy (kilowatt hour, kWh).
 Green buildings or sustainable buildings are often capable of saving electrical energy but not necessarily reducing peak demand.

-When sustainable building features are designed, constructed and operated efficiently, peak demand can be reduced so that there is less desire for electricity network expansion and there is less impact onto carbon emission and climate change.
+When sustainable building features are designed, constructed and operated efficiently, peak demand can be reduced so that there is less desire for electricity network expansion and there is less impact on carbon emission and climate change.
 These sustainable features can be good orientation, sufficient indoor thermal mass, good insulation, photovoltaic panels, thermal or electrical energy storage systems, smart building (home) energy management systems.